On Querying, Rejection, and Finding the Right Agent

 Thanks for your interest.
 Below you’ll find author bios, a downloadable photo, and press-ready materials.
 For anything not listed here, feel free to reach out through my contact page.
 I am represented by Giles Anderson of The Anderson Literary Agency.

-Ryan T. Pozzi is a writer and cultural critic who interrogates the stories we inherit about legacy, myth, and reputation, especially the ones powerful people prefer remain unexamined.
-His work pairs narrative depth with a clear-eyed skepticism, always attentive to who shapes our understanding of history.
+Ryan T. Pozzi is a writer and cultural critic who explores legacy, myth, and reputation, with particular attention to who shapes our understanding of history.
+His debut, The Mess That Made Them, is forthcoming from Bloomsbury.
 His writing has been accepted by Rattle, Fjords Review, Northern New England Review, and Ponder Review, among others.
-He is also a 2025 Best of the Net nominee.
-Find him at ryantpozzi.com or on social media at @ryantpozzi.
+He is a 2025 Best of the Net nominee.
+Find him at ryantpozzi.com or on social media @ryantpozzi.

 He is a member of Biographers International Organization, Historical Writers of America, Authors Against Book Bans, and the Nebraska Writers Guild.
 He lives in Council Bluffs, Iowa, and shares his work at ryantpozzi.com and on social media at @ryantpozzi.